Cranberry Orange Banana Bread

 Cranberry Orange Banana Bread Ingredients:

-- 1/3 cup canola oil (or any mild-flavored cooking oil)
+- 1/3 cup avocado oil (or any mild-flavored cooking oil)

 - 1/2 cup maple syrup

 - 1/4 cup Florida’s Natural ® Brand Orange Juice

 - 2 eggs

 - 1 1/2 cups mashed ripe bananas

 - 1 3/4 cups all-purpose flour (or white whole-wheat flour)

 - 1/2 teaspoon ground cinnamon